About project step

 project step is a community-wide response to address the need for support, treatment, education and prevention of problematic substance and technology use among young people.

-United Way East Ontario, together with Ottawa Public Health, the Champlain Local Health Integration Network, the Ottawa Network for Education, all four Ottawa school boards, and community agencies have forged a partnership to prevent and respond to this challenge.
+United Way East Ontario, together with Ottawa Public Health, the provincial health authority, the Ottawa Network for Education, all four Ottawa school boards, and community agencies have forged a partnership to prevent and respond to this challenge.

 OUR VISION

-A community where all youth and their families have access to timely, culturally-appropriate and evidence-based support, treatment, education, and prevention of problematic substance and technology use.
+A community where all youth and their families have access to timely, culturally-appropriate and evidence-based support, treatment, education, and prevention of harms related to addictions, substance and technology use.

 OUR PURPOSE